welkincloud-io/welkin-release-notes/README.md

 - FT-1078: Custom Logo Display in Care Portal
 We have introduced a feature that allows you to customize the Care portal UI by displaying your own logo instead of the Welkin logo.
 This enhancement enables you to personalize the portal, aligning it with your branding and creating a more cohesive experience for users.

-- FT-1066: Generated Invoices and Superbills Added to Patient Document Center We have implemented a feature that automatically adds generated invoices and superbills to the patient’s Document Center under new predefined document types.
-You can now easily access these billing documents directly from the Document Center as soon as they are generated, streamlining the process of providing patients with necessary billing information.

-- FT-1094 (WS-4039): Customizable Authorization Page for Patient Login Screen You may now customize the Authorization page on the patient-facing login screen for questionnaires, assessments, and surveys: enabling or disabling the Authorization page or modifying the header text of the authorization form directly within the Care portal.
-This new functionality provides greater flexibility in tailoring the login experience to better meet your needs.

 ## Improvements and Bug Fixes

-- FT-996: Email Export API eto Include Attachments We’ve modified the Email export endpoint to ensure all email attachments are now included in exports.

 - FT-925: Improved Rich Text Handling for Variables with Quotes We’ve enhanced the rich text editor in message templates to better support variables containing quotes.
 The editor accurately processes and displays these variables, ensuring consistent performance between plain text and rich text formats.

-- FT-1072: Improved PDF Naming Convention for Invoices and Superbills We have improved the document management experience by standardizing the naming convention for PDFs of invoices and superbills.
-Invoices are now named as “Invoice_Number_ClientName_Date.pdf.”
-Superbills use the format “Superbill_Number_ClientName_Date.pdf.”
-This improvement makes it easier for users to identify and locate downloaded documents by the document name.

 - FT-1062: Enhanced Language Options in Designer, Care Portal, and Admin We have expanded the language options to include German and Italian, along with French and Albanian.
 These languages are now available for selection in the primary and secondary language lists across the Designer, Admin, and Care portals.